FoxyGoat/MovieRecommender/README.md

 This was written on Eclipse NEON.
 After Login user can see lists of movies, ratings and users.
 They can also Add/Remove users and ratings for movies by users.
+Added a Recommender that returns movies user hasnt rated and is based on genre for each user.
 All changes are saved to the Xml file.